mwarkentin/frontendstyleguide/js.md

 ## JavaScript

-There are a bazillion blog posts and books which cover the intricacies of JavaScript gotchas, best practices, performance improvements, etc. which are we will obviously not rewrite here.
+There are a bazillion blog posts and books which cover the intricacies of JavaScript gotchas, best practices, performance improvements, etc. which we will obviously not rewrite here.
 Instead, what follows are some conventions and preliminary stuff.
 (Also note that as responsible frontends building web *sites*, we would address progressive enhancement and ensure our site is usable to users without JavaScript.
 But we are working on a web *application* where JavaScript is considered required, so we will not delve into that for the moment.)

 * It should not be necessary to have JavaScript either inline in an element (definitely no `onclick` handlers, etc) or in the `<head>` section of individual pages (exception: something that needs to be dynamically rendered).